ClementNerma/Rave/docs/hybrid.md

 func something<T: #raw<Class>> () : void {}
 ```

 We are specifying the template's _type_.
 Here, `T` is an instance of the `Class` class, which is a special class that refers to an existing class.
-The `#raw<T>` directive indicates it must be a raw type: we must explicitly tell the class we want to use as a template.
+The `#raw<T>` directive indicates it must be a plain type: we must explicitly tell the class we want to use as a template.
 But we can also specify other types:

 ```sn
 func createEmptyList<T, SIZE: uint> () : T[SIZE] { /* ... */ }